apk/c-utils/README.md

 and the two hex digits representing the character.
 Special characters are everything but printable asccii characters, newlines, tabs, and carriage returns.

+With `-d` it instead decodes backtick escapes bach to the original characters.
+Backticks not followed by two hex digits are left as they are.